vermiliondesign/taco_shell_boilerplate/trunk/public/README.md

 * ln -s ../app/wp-config.php wp-config.php
 * ln -s ../app/wp-content wp-content

 This is done to make wordpress updates easier.
 Simply download the new version of wordpress and add it to the public directory (as wordpress-x.x).
-Update the above symlinks to point to the new wordpress update, and voila! hassle-free update, with an easy fallback incase things get silly.
+Update the above symlinks to point to the new wordpress update, and voila!
+Hassle-free update, with an easy fallback, in-case things get silly during the update.